chenxuan-he/FlowCIT/README.md

-# Code for the paper *Transport Map-Based Conditional Independence Test*
+# Code for the paper *Conditional Independence Test Based on Transport Maps*

 ## Reproduction Guide